bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/cloudflare.md

 ## Connect to a domain

-To connect to a domain you won you need to setup 2 routes as follows.
+To connect to a domain you own you need to setup 2 routes as follows.

 ![Alt text](../cloudflare-routes.png "Cloudflare Routes") You should now be able to access bionic via your domain.